BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/03/index.md

 For Macbooks, your IDE is called Ardublock.
 We’re going to need to download something called a package file (**.pkg**) from the internet and then run the **.pkg** so that it can install the IDE onto your Macbook.

-We’re going to use a super cool software engineering tool called the terminal to do this.

 Before starting:

 - [ ] Make sure that your Macbook is powered on and charged (or charging)